Erkesto/practice/Notes/code_review_tips.md

 - [ ] Can the readability of the code be improved by smaller methods?
-- [ ] Can the readability of the code be improved by different function, method or variable names?
+- [ ] Can the readability of the code be improved by different functions, methods, or variable names?
 - [ ] Is the code located in the right file/folder/package?
 - [ ] Do you think certain methods should be